 Algal composition testing was performed at both deep Basins as well as the shoreline testing sites in June, late July and September.
 The June testing showed the majority genera present included (presented as most abundant to least abundant); Cyanophyta (blue green algae): Microcystis sp., Bacillariophyta (diatoms): Cyclotella sp., Asterionella sp., Fragilaria sp., Tabellaria sp.; Chlorophyta (green algae): Chlamydomonas sp., Scendesmus sp., Spirogyra sp., Pediastrum sp.
-The July sampling found Bacillariophyta (diatoms): Fragilaria sp., Cyclotella sp.; Chlorophyta (green algae): Pediastrum sp., Chlorella sp., Gloecystis sp., Ulothrix sp.; Euglenophyta, specifically Trachelomonas sp.; Cyanophyta (blue green algae), specifically Microcystis sp., The September sampling found Cyanophyta (blue green algae), specifically Microcystis sp., Gloeotrichia sp., the most abundant species and genera of phytoplankton followed by Chlorophyta (green algae): Pediastrum sp., Chlorella sp.; Bacillariophyta (diatoms): Fragilaria sp., Some blue green algae, including Microcystis sp., can produce toxins.
+The July sampling found Bacillariophyta (diatoms): Fragilaria sp., Cyclotella sp.; Chlorophyta (green algae): Pediastrum sp., Chlorella sp., Gloecystis sp., Ulothrix sp.; Euglenophyta, specifically Trachelomonas sp.; Cyanophyta (blue green algae), specifically Microcystis sp., The September sampling found Cyanophyta (blue green algae), specifically Microcystis sp., Gloeotrichia sp., the most abundant species and genera of phytoplankton followed by Chlorophyta (green algae): Pediastrum sp., Chlorella sp.; Bacillariophyta (diatoms): Fragilaria sp.
+Some blue green algae, including Microcystis sp., can produce toxins.
 These toxins are normally released when the algae near the end of the life cycle and often occur for short phases during a growing season, often times towards the end of the season after the water temperatures and nutrient loading have reached a high.
 Further, blue green algae are not consumed by Zebra mussels, so if Zebra mussels are present in a lake ecosystem, it is likely to have lower green algae populations and higher blue green algae, as the Zebra Mussels will filter the green algae out of the water column and leave the blue green algae alone.
 The levels of blue green algae are not high enough to warrant a concern at this time.
 The blue green algae "scum" that forms on the lake surface when densities are extremely high should be avoided if that were to occur, but the densities in Portage Lake are not high enough to cause a bloom at this point.

 The zooplankton communities were also identified while looking at the phytoplankton and numerous species of zooplankton were documented including; Cladocera sp.
 (Daphnia)., Rotifer sp., Brachiopoda sp., and Copepods sp.
 Diverse and present phytoplankton is required to have a healthy zooplankton community as the base of the food chain.
-High overall zooplankton populations were found during the June and July samplings, which hasn't been noted on previous lab reports.